Saturday Suspense

-Saturday Suspense is an Indian television suspense thriller series aired on Zee TV, which premiered on 5 April 1997.
+Saturday Suspense is an Indian television suspense thriller anthology series aired on Zee TV, which premiered on 5 April 1998.
 The series ended on 1 May 1999.
 Each episode of the series was 1 hour long, and produced by a different production company.
 Some of the noted producers and directors that have produced/directed Saturday Suspense stories are Shyam Ramsay, Manish Tiwari, Saket Bahl, Homi Wadia, Anant Mahadevan, Vivek Agnihotri, Mahesh Aney, Anurag Basu, Deepak Tijori, Ashutosh Gowariker, Raj Tilak, Vikram Bhatt & Ashok Shekhar.

-Shinakht was directed by Vikram Bhatt which was about an amnesiac's search for his own identity.
-It used to air on Saturdays at 9 P.M.
-It was replaced by another thriller show, Suspense Hour which started on 8 May 1999 and ended on 18 September 1999.
-It also aired at the same time i.e. on Saturdays at 9 P.M.